nikiis/kicksmarter-hackathon/backend/README.md

 ### Populate Database

 Then the parsed data needs to be pushed onto the database.
-The two already parsed json files for one of the games are given in dropbox as [game_meta_data.json](https://www.dropbox.com/s/dnnsz8zp4y87ent/2312213_meta_data.json?dl=0) and [game_frames.json](https://www.dropbox.com/s/70j23zpna6ypzsc/2312213_frames.json?dl=0).
-Then one needs to run the two scripts as given below to store both the meta data and the frames onto the database by passing two generated json files (have to run from `backend` folder):
+The already parsed json files for one of the games are given in dropbox as [2312213_meta_data.json](https://www.dropbox.com/s/dnnsz8zp4y87ent/2312213_meta_data.json?dl=0), [2312213_frames.json](https://www.dropbox.com/s/70j23zpna6ypzsc/2312213_frames.json?dl=0), [2312213_events.json](https://www.dropbox.com/s/ga23ces88t4gjsh/2312213_events.json?dl=0).
+You can download these and store inside the `python-scripts` folder for simplicity.

+Then one needs to run the scripts as given below to store all the data onto the database (run from `backend` folder):

 ```
 node -r tsconfig-paths/register -r ts-node/register ./src/utils/pushMetaDataToDb.ts ./python-scripts/2312213_meta_data.json

 node -r tsconfig-paths/register -r ts-node/register ./src/utils/pushFramesToDb.ts ./python-scripts/2312213_frames.json 1000

+node -r tsconfig-paths/register -r ts-node/register ./src/utils/pushEventsToDb.ts ./python-scripts/2312213_events.json
 ```

 Where 1000 is the frames chunk size, which must be the same as before.